 You can also ask around at markets.
 It's best to go around closing time.
 Tell them you don't have money and ask: "Maybe you have something that you can't sell anymore?"
 Ten against one that the person will give you some salad or apples.
 If not, thank the person anyway and ask at the next stall.
 Until you have plenty for yourself.

-You can do the same with supermarket.
+You can do the same with supermarkets.
 Big stores don't work out well for this.
 Employees will almost always say: "My boss does not allow me to do that."
 And you never get to speak that boss.
-Small supermarkets are much better.
-Neighborhood stores.
-And immigrant shops in big cities are usually happy to give, especially shops ran by muslims.
+Small supermarkets are much better and neighborhood stores.
+Many shops run by immigrants in big cities in the Western world are usually happy to give, especially shops ran by muslims.

 Ask a farmer

-There's always food to be found at a farmer.
+If you live in the countryside there are often not many options for asking at restaurants or shops.
+Fortunately there's always food to be found at a farmer, at least in the West.
 Not everything a farmer grows will end up in stores.
 A lot is left on the fields.
 You can ask the farmer if you're allowed to pick those leftovers.
 You'll surely find a lot.

 In many villages you can find a piece of land where people can have a plot in a community garden.
 They share what they reap.
 Ask them!
 They might even want to teach you how to grow your own food.
-Then you can live **zelfvoorzienend** and you won't need money anymore to eat.
+Then you can live in a self-providing way and you won't need money to eat.
 Always eat for free.

 Find free food online

 Some people offer free food on websites.
-There are new initiatives such as foodsharing.de that allow people to offer their left overs.
+There are new initiatives such as the German foodsharing.de that allow people to offer their left overs.

 Free food samples and coupons